CordellGriggs/PHYS4130-S26/Michael/writeup.md

 ## The Trapezoidal Rule

-From the pervious jupyter notebooks, we know that the trapezoidal rule is a numerical scheme for evaluating integrals.
+From the pervious jupyter notebooks, we know that the trapezoidal rule is a numerical method for evaluating integrals.
 It works by locally approximating the function as a line and thus the area underneath it as a trapezoid.
-An iinteresting thing to examine for a numerical method is the rate at which it converges to the true value.
+An interesting thing to examine for a numerical method is the rate at which it converges to the true value.
 So, we want to integrate the function

 ```math
 f(x) = \sin(\sqrt{100 x})
 ```

-and integrate over the region [0,2] using the trapezoid rule for a sequence of different numbers of subintervals.
-The following lines of code wille achieve just that.
+over the region [0,2] using the trapezoid rule for a sequence of different numbers of subintervals.
+The following function will achieve that.

 ```python
 #The integrand